NilsKuhler/Blog/_posts/2019-10-08-how to create this blog.md

 4. If blog items have a title which is too long than the app messes up and blog items are not shown correctly.

 5. A lot of overhead to initially install a Jekyll templates.
 See initial Jekyll deployment steps description.

+6. The Menu item is not working properly in mobile web browser.

 ```
 Initial Jekyll deployment steps:
 Initially I could not get my github repo to serve my Jekyll Blog application correctly